 - Strain the stock and discard the annatto seeds.
 Bring to the boil (if using annatto powder, add it now) and add the vegetables in the following order with a 2-minute interval: sitaw, eggplant, puso ng saging, white cabbage and pechay.
 Scoop out the vegetables and arrange in the serving bowl alongside the meat.

 - Meanwhile, mix roasted rice flour with ½ c. of stock.
 Mix the peanut butter with another ½ c. of stock.

 - Reheat the stock in the pan.
 Pour in the rice flour mixture, stirring as your pour.
 Cook until a bit thickened, about three minutes.
 Stir in the diluted peanut butter.
 Simmer for about five minutes.
 Adjust the seasonings, if you like.

 - Pour the sauce over the meat and vegetables.
 Stir.
-Serve hot with bagoong alamang, if you like.
+Serve hot with bagoong alamang (shrimp paste), if you like.